thelowsunoverthemoon/mahler.c/README.md

 ### Print Functions

 These functions print a Note, a Chord, or a Scale respectively.
 There are also options for text to be displayed before and after.
+If the said object contains/is invalid (first member of struct is -1), than the invalid object is not printed.

 ```C
 void printNote(char* prefix, Note note, char* suffix);